gestaoaju/commerce/README.md

 - JavaScript ES6
 - Sass

-Create a LocalDB instance:
-`sqllocaldb create Gestaoaju`
-`sqllocaldb start Gestaoaju`

 ## How to run

+1. Configure your `appsettings.json`
+(there is an `appsettings.sample.json` file to guide you)

-1. Go to source folder (from root):
+2. Go to source folder (from root):
 `cd src`

-2. Install .NET Core packages:
+3. Install .NET Core packages:
 `dotnet restore`

-3. Run migrations:
+4. Run migrations:
 `dotnet ef database update --context AppDbContext`

-4. Install Node JS packages:
+5. Install Node JS packages:
 `npm install`

-5. Run webpack (build assets to wwwroot):
+6. Run webpack (build assets to wwwroot):
 `npm start`

-6. Run the application:
+7. Run the application:
 `dotnet run`

 ## How to test